osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 Actions you can perform:

-- You can avoid such problems by using **Pause** to interrupt recording under such conditions.
+- You can avoid such problems using **Pause** to interrupt recording under such conditions.
 - It is also possible to edit a track later and remove *"noisy"* points.
 - Or you can use the *Trip recording Plugin* settings to filter *"noisy"* points already while recording, based on your **experience** and **recording device**.
 You can filter out points by various criteria:
   - Points with low or zero speed.